DrAdamRoe/cloud-variations/README.md

 `gcloud services enable cloudfunctions.googleapis.com`

+Enable Google Artifact Registry, a dedicated type of storage which we will configure to store Docker images (similar to Docker Hub, if you are familiar with it).
+This is used behind the scenes by cloud functions, and we will use it explicitly when we build our own images later:

+`gcloud services enable artifactregistry.googleapis.com`

 And now we will deploy a single _function_ from our application, the function `index()` found in the file `api/hello_cloud.py`:

-`gcloud functions deploy hello_cloud --runtime python311 --trigger-http --allow-unauthenticated --max-instances 2 --set-build-env-vars=GOOGLE_FUNCTION_SOURCE=api/hello_cloud.py --region=europe-west3`
+`gcloud functions deploy hello_cloud --runtime python311 --trigger-http --allow-unauthenticated --max-instances 2 --set-build-env-vars=GOOGLE_FUNCTION_SOURCE=api/hello_cloud.py --region=europe-west3 --docker-registry=artifact-registry`

 This reads as: "Hey Google, deploy a Cloud Function for me called hello_cloud, which is both the name of the function that I've defined as well as the name that you'll use to identify the function.
-That function in the file api/hello_cloud.py.
+That function is in the file api/hello_cloud.py, which you can build into some executable stored in the artifact registry.
 It should use the Python 3.11 runtime, anyone can access it on the internet without authentication, but only allow 2 instance to not run up my bill.
-Run the function if there is an HTTP request to the URL".
+Run the function if there is an HTTP request to the URL. ".

 You should be able to now see your function running live on the internet now, at the url listed in the output of the command or in the console.
-It has a format like https://{Region}-{ProjectID}.cloudfunctions.net/{function-name}, in my case https://europe-west3-cloud-variations-fs2023-test.cloudfunctions.net/hello_cloud.
+It has a format like https://{Region}-{ProjectID}.cloudfunctions.net/{function-name}, in my case https://europe-west3-cloud-variations.cloudfunctions.net/hello_cloud.

 And there we have it: you can run a function on Google's Cloud without any concern for how to manage the server, just setting a few basic parameters.